Get Boosted Odds On The Ravens Or Steelers To Score A TD Using DraftKings Sportsbook Thanksgiving Promo

 If the boost doesn’t appear right away, make sure you’re logged into your DraftKings Sportsbook account and refresh the page.

-Then when you place your bet — a single bet that carries a maximum of $25 — just wait until either the Ravens or Steelers ultimately cross the goal line on Thursday night.
+Then when you place your bet — a single bet that carries a maximum of $25 — just wait until either Washington or Dallas ultimately crosses the goal line on Thursday night.
 When that happens, your earnings will be credited to you after the conclusion of the game.

-As a frame of reference, these two teams have played 53 times and have never combined to go without a touchdown.
-There’s no reason why you shouldn’t jump on this offer prior to kickoff on Thanksgiving night.
+Keep in mind, the Dallas offense began clicking a week ago, while the defense yields more points per game than any other team.
+There’s no reason why you shouldn’t jump on this offer prior to kickoff on Thanksgiving.

-Per DraftKings Sportsbook, the undefeated Steelers enter this game as four-point home favorites and are -215 on the moneyline in comparison to the Ravens’ +185.
-The total, which is important to the DraftKings Sportsbook Thanksgiving Promo, is set at over-under 45.0.
-In other words, oddsmakers expect point.
+Per DraftKings Sportsbook, the Cowboys enter this game as a three-point home favorite and are -148 on the moneyline in comparison to Washington at +130.
+The total, which is important to the DraftKings Sportsbook Thanksgiving Promo, is set at over-under 46.
+In other words, oddsmakers expect points.

-Both team is in the top half of the league when it comes to total points per game and has scored a touchdown in every matchup thus far in 2020.

-Take advantage of the DraftKings Sportsbook Thanksgiving Promo by clicking right here.
+Take advantage of the DraftKings Sportsbook Thanksgiving promo offers by clicking right here.

 Get your FREE 1,000 bonus today!